-Creating bundles with a subscription plan like like Recharge, Seal, and Appstle in Simple Bundles 2.0
+How to create bundles with a subscription plan like Recharge, Seal, and Appstle in Simple Bundles 2.0

 Popular subscription apps recommended for merchants